FrotaLucas/geek-verse-ecommerce/README.md

 # Geek Verse E-commerce

 **Geek Verse** was born from the idea of bringing together all the classics of geek culture in one place.
-The goal is to combine my passion for technology with the curiosity and richness of the geek universe — delivering a complete shopping experience for fans of movies, games, books, and streaming.
+The goal is to combine my passion for technology with the curiosity and richness of the geek universe, delivering a complete shopping experience for fans of movies, games, books, and streaming.

 This project is a **Fullstack Web Development application in C#** designed to simulate a real e-commerce platform, with robust features for both **customers** and **administrators**.
+Geek Verse is more than just a technical project: it's the fusion of software development and pop culture.
+It’s a store built by a fan, for fans — focused on scalability, solid architecture, and user experience.

 ## Project Goal